Skip to content

 Diarrhea and/or Vomiting

-Keep your child home from school, call your child’s doctor and have them seen by their PCP or tested for COVID-19 if advised.
-Diarrhea and vomiting are symptoms of COVID-19.
+Keep your child home from school, call your child’s doctor, and have them seen by their PCP if advised.

 Sore Throat/Strep

-Keep your child home for school and call your child’s doctor and have them seen by their PCP or tested for Streptococcus.
+Keep your child home from school, call your child’s doctor, and have them seen by their PCP or tested for Streptococcus.
 If your child is diagnosed with Strep Throat, they may return to school 24 hours after antibiotic treatment begins.

 The below symptoms may require medical attention